 Two weeks earlier, on July 7, the Planning Commission turned down an application for a restaurant, Sala Thai, at the Civic Arts building, after residents of the adjacent Hercules Historic Homes argued that the noise, light, smells and traffic of a restaurant would spoil the peace and quiet of their neighborhood.
 The applicant appealed the decision to the City Council.

-The Civic Arts Building at the time was just outside the Waterfront District, but the initiative added a loop to the
+The Civic Arts Building at the time was just outside the Waterfront District, but the initiative added a loop to the district boundary to incorporate the building.

 When the council took up Sala Thai's appeal Sept.
 9, it sent the matter back to the Planning Commission for reconsideration under the new zoning rules, which require only a business license and apparently no Planning Commission review for a restaurant to open.